Formality and hard Lefschetz property of aspherical manifolds: Remarks

 Let $x_{1}, x_{2}, x_{3} $ be the basis of $\mathfrak{u}^{\ast}$ which is dual to $X_{1},X_{2},X_{3}$.
 Then the DGA $(\bigwedge {\mathfrak u} ^{\ast})^{\{\pm 1\}}$ is the subalgebra of $\bigwedge {\mathfrak u} ^{\ast}$ generated by $\{x_{1}, x_{2}\wedge x_{3}\}$ and the derivation on $(\bigwedge {\mathfrak u} ^{\ast})^{\{\pm 1\}}$ is trivial.
 Let $M_{\Gamma}$ be the standard $\Gamma$-manifold.
 Then by Theorem \ref{a-t-4}, we have the quasi-isomorphism $(\bigwedge {\mathfrak u} ^{\ast})^{\{\pm 1\}}\to A^{\ast}(M_{\Gamma})$.
 Since the derivation on $(\bigwedge {\mathfrak u} ^{\ast})^{\{\pm 1\}}$ is trivial, we have the isomorphism $(\bigwedge {\mathfrak u} ^{\ast})^{\{\pm 1\}}\cong H^{\ast}(M)$.
 Hence we have: \begin{proposition} $M_{\Gamma}$ is formal. \end{proposition}

 \begin{remark} Since $U_{\Gamma}$ is not abelian, the converse of Proposition \ref{au} is not true. \end{remark} \begin{remark} We have the finite index subgroup $2\Z\ltimes\Z^{2}$ which is nilpotent.
 So $\Gamma$ is virtually nilpotent but not virtually abelian.
 By the result of \cite{H}, $K(2\Z\ltimes\Z^{2},1)$ is not formal.
-But for the finite extension group $\Gamma$, $K(\Gamma, 1)$ is formal. \end{remark} \begin{remark} Since $\{\pm 1\}$ acts isometrically on $U_{\Gamma}$ with the invariant metric, $M_{\Gamma}$ has $Nil $ structure.
-So we have a formal $3$-dimensional compact manifold which has $Nil$ structure. \end{remark}
+But for the finite extension group $\Gamma$, $K(\Gamma, 1)$ is formal. \end{remark} \begin{remark} Since $\{\pm 1\}$ acts isometrically on $U_{\Gamma}$ with the invariant metric, $M_{\Gamma}$ admits the $Nil $ geometry.
+So we have a formal $3$-dimensional compact manifold admitting the $Nil$ geometry. \end{remark}

 Let $\Delta=\Gamma\times \Z$.
 Then we have $H_{\Delta}=H_{\Gamma}\times \R$ and $U_{\Delta}=U_{\Gamma}\times\R$.
 As above we have the quasi-isomorphism inclusion $ (\bigwedge {\mathfrak u} ^{\ast})^{\{\pm 1\}}\otimes \bigwedge (y)\subset A^{\ast}(M_{\Delta})$.
 Let $\omega=x_{1}\wedge y+x_{2}\wedge x_{3}$.
 Then $\omega$ is a symplectic form on $M_{\Delta}$.
 Since $H^{1}(M_{\Delta},\R)\cong \langle x_{1}, y \rangle$ and $H^{3}(M_{\Delta},\R)\cong \langle x_{1}\wedge x_{2} \wedge x_{3}, x_{2}\wedge x_{3}\wedge y\rangle $, the linear map $[\omega]\wedge : H^{1}(M_{\Delta},\R)\to H^{3}(M_{\Delta},\R)$ is an isomorphism and hence we have the following proposition. \begin{proposition} $M_{\Gamma}\times S^{1}$ satisfies the hard Lefschetz property. \end{proposition} \begin{remark} $\Delta$ is a finite extension group of the non-abelian nilpotent group $2\Z\ltimes\Z^{2}\times \Z$ as remark \ref{fi}.
 By the result of \cite{BG}, a compact $K(2\Z\ltimes\Z^{2}\times \Z, 1)$-manifold is not a Lefschetz $4$-manifold.
 Thus $M_{\Delta}$ is a example of a Lefschetz $4$-manifold with non-Lefschetz finite covering space.
 In \cite[Example 3.4]{Li}, Lin showed the existence of Lefschetz $4$-manifolds with non-Lefschetz finite covering space. $M_{\Delta}$ is a simpler and more constructive example. \end{remark}